EmilySummers/sei-group-project-3/README.md

 #
 ### Profile

-Once a user is logged in, they will be taken to their profile page where they can read any reviews they have received, or make any changes to their profile if they wish.
+Once a user is logged in, they will be taken to their profile page where they can read any reviews they have received or make any changes to their profile if they wish.

 <img src="src/assets/readme-3.png" width=900>